juliusfrost/juliusfrost.github.io/README.md

+# Julius Frost
+I am a fast learner and skilled in applying machine learning to solve problems.
+I am Co-President of BU's Machine Intelligence Community and co-founded a national honors society chapter UPE.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/juliusfrost/juliusfrost.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.